shannaurelle/the-contribution-graph/README.md

 For more information on installing git, you may refer to [this tutorial](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).
 Click the link to go into the tutorial itself.

 Tutorial not enough for you?
 You may also refer to the [official documentation](https://git-scm.com/doc).
 Please click the link to go there.

+### Reference Tutorial
+This repository would never be possible without the help of hardworking programmers on the internet!
+I invite you to check out [his tutorial](https://bitsofco.de/github-contribution-graph-css-grid/) for more information about the step-by-step details.
+Please send me [an issue](https://github.com/shannaurelle/the-contribution-graph/issues) if you think he did a poor job explaining some details.
+I would be happy to help you!

 ## Roadmap
 1. Make the colors easy to adjust
 2. Make the months rotate based on desired starting/ending month